losizm/t2/README.md

 ```

 Table output can be adjusted using configuration for such things as changing
-cell spacing, characters used for table borders and row separator, and more.
+cell padding, characters used for table borders and row separator, and more.

 ## API Documentation